Setting Boundaries and Rejoicing in the Conflict

 What’s a medic to do?

 Last year, I asked God for an assignment.
-I wanted to know His heart about politics.
-And I determined that whatever He revealed I’d share with you.
+I wanted to know His heart about politics and I determined that whatever He revealed, I’d share with you.
 I didn’t ask for revelation about Donald Trump.
 Frankly, I thought He’d speak about someone else.
-(That’s the risk you take when you let God speak freely.
-His plans don’t usually look like your plans.)
-Now it seems I’ll be receiving more revelation about our new President.
+(That’s the risk you take when you let God speak freely.)
+Now it seems, I’ll be receiving more revelation about our new President.

 I plan to continue writing about the supernatural.
 It’s my passion.
 I have many more books planned on healing and miracles.
 (Some of them are nearly complete.)
 But I also plan to write about politics from time to time.
 Because I believe it’s a subject that’s near to God’s heart.